 The beer-themed DogHouse Brewery Hotel is a unique place to stay (but, unfortunately, it is not close to the city center).
 Each room has beer taps and guests can visit the on-site, interactive craft beer museum.

 What You Will Need for your Columbus Trip

-Columbus is such a beautiful city!
-Rather than using your phone, upgrade to a real travel camera to capture the fabulous city sights.
+Rather than using your phone, upgrade to a real travel camera to capture the fabulous sights of Columbus.